williamsdb/php2Bluesky/readme.md

 <!-- ROADMAP -->
 ## Known Issues

-- only the featured image is supported, any in the body of the post will be silently dropped
-- only simple text formatting is supported (bold, italics and plain text) everything else will look strange
+- none

-See the [open issues](https://github.com/williamsdb/wordpress-to-pdf/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/williamsdb/php2Bluesky/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>